DEFRA/ffc-jenkins-pipeline-library/vars/buildNodeJs.md

 By default a
 [snyk test](https://support.snyk.io/hc/en-us/articles/360003812578#UUID-c88e66cf-431c-9ab1-d388-a8f82991c6e0)
 will run during the build.
-This is achieved through the use the [snyk security scanner](https://plugins.jenkins.io/snyk-security-scanner/) plugin for Jenkins.
+This is achieved through the use of the [snyk security scanner](https://plugins.jenkins.io/snyk-security-scanner/) plugin for Jenkins.
-The default settings will not fail the build if vulnerabilities are detected, however, this is likely to change in the future (a MAJOR version increment to the library will be made when this happens).
+The default settings will not fail the build if vulnerabilities are detected, (this is likely to change in the future at which time a MAJOR version increment to the library will be made).
 The job has been setup to allow several options to be configured, details of those options are available in [build](build.md).
-In order to override the options from the `buildNodeJs` pipeline the config requires the keys `snykFailOnIssues`, `snykOrganisation` and `synkSeverity`.
+In order to override the options from the `buildNodeJs` pipeline the config object requires the keys `snykFailOnIssues`, `snykOrganisation` and `synkSeverity`.
 An example overriding the default values: